Last Updated: November 03, 2023

 - Test-takers' should keep their identification documents ready.
 It is preferred that test-takers provide their passport details as primary ID.

-- Create an ETS account for the GRE General Test, if candidates haven’t already done so.
+- Create an ETS account for the GRE General Test if candidates haven’t already done so.

 - The name provided in the ETS Account should be the same as what is written in the primary ID.